core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 Changes from -04 to -05:

+* Keep alive

+Changes from -04 to -05:

 * Updated reference to EDHOC which is now RFC 9528

 Changes from -03 to -04: